* Abe says BOJ should consider maximising employment as

 The yen has been tumbling since November on speculation of

-more easing from the BOJ, with traders expecting the bank to
+more easing from the BOJ, with traders expecting the central

-The BOJ's deepening easing bias was in stark contrast to
+The BOJ's deepening bias for easing was in stark contrast to

 other major central banks.

 Minutes of the U.S. Federal Reserve's last policy meeting

 published last week showed some officials at the bank are

 And on Thursday, European Central Bank President Mario